• About Us

 Final Analysis

 The shadow of money laundering continues to cast a dark cloud over Saint Lucia’s idyllic paradise.
 With high-ranking officials implicated, rising gun violence, and luxury businesses defying economic realities, the island’s reputation hangs in the balance.
-As investigations press forward, the truth behind this Saint Lucia money laundering scandal will either expose deep-seated corruption or restore faith in the island’s financial systems.
+As investigations press forward, the truth behind this scandal will either expose deep-seated corruption or restore faith in the island’s financial systems.
 Paradise may indeed come with a price, and in this case, it appears the bill is long overdue.

 Tags: CIP scandal Saint LuciaDax Norville money launderinggovernment corruption Saint Lucialuxury businesses Saint LuciaRichard Frederick scandalSaint Lucia CIP controversySaint Lucia corruption scandalSaint Lucia financial scandalSaint Lucia money launderingSaint Lucia Politics News